systats/pairwiseR/README.md

                time = lubridate::now(), party = party)
 ```

-    ## Barbara Hendricks is more left than Rita Schwarzelühr-Sutter
+    ## Katja Mast is more left than Christine Lambrecht

 ``` r
 # Get the don't knows